aria-ml/dataeval/docs/source/concepts/Coverage.md

 While the decision to label an individual image as uncovered is dependent on an (arbitrary) radius, it stands to reason that uncovered images will have more systemic meta-feature undersampling than covered images on average.

+## Class Output

+The coverage function does not identify the reason that the image is uncovered.
+The functionality of mapping coverage to specific aspects of the image is outside the scope of the coverage function.